 Expenses includes the costs the Company incurs in running the business and net payments to the risk equalisation scheme.
-The increase in expenses in recent years is mainly due to an increase in costs reflecting the increase in the number of customers and strategic investments in the business.
+The decrease in expenses in 2022 is mainly due to an increase in risk equalisation credits reflecting higher claims and a review of historic risk equalisation claims.